mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 But next, “Variable” means according to the individual personality.
 I think [...] some of the listeners understand the Buddhist scriptures, some of the listeners don't understand.
 You know?
 So Buddhist scriptures are accepted by individuals who are listeners.
 So that is classification of Buddhist scriptures which is called “Variable”.

-So the [fourth line] is *Prajnaparamita*.
+So the [fourth line] is *Prajñāpāramitā*.
 Which emphasizes the central teaching of Buddhist philosophy which is called emptiness.
 So it is pretty difficult to understand, so some of them understand, some of them don't understand.
-So that's why *Prajnaparamita Sutra* is put on the fourth rank.
+So that's why *Prajñāpāramitā Sutra* is put on the fourth rank.

 And also, next, is *Lotus and Nirvana*. *Lotus Sutra* is emphasis on the unity of phenomena and truth.
 So the *Lotus Sutra* is very important for the Tendai teachings.

-The *Lotus Sutra* is a kind of Buddhist scripture which tries to save people who missed the chance to listen to the *Avatamsaka Sutra*, *Agamas*, and general Buddhist teachings, and also *Prajnaparamita*.
+The *Lotus Sutra* is a kind of Buddhist scripture which tries to save people who missed the chance to listen to the *Avatamsaka Sutra*, *Agamas*, and general Buddhist teachings, and also *Prajñāpāramitā*.
 There are many individuals who missed the chance to listen to Buddhist scriptures.
 So later, at the fifth rank, the Buddha tried to present the *Saddharma Pundarika Sutra*, which he tried to give it to the people who missed the chance to meet Buddhist scriptures.
 Kind of a “gleaner.”
 So Buddhist scripture, *Lotus Sutra* is a kind of a gleaner.

 **Someone:** [Greener?]
 More fresh?